LisaAnne/LocalizingMoments/README.md

 ### Getting the Videos

+1. Download videos from AWS (preferred method).
+YFCC100M images and videos are stored on AWS [here](https://multimedia-commons.s3-us-west-2.amazonaws.com/data/videos/mp4/).
+Because many videos have been deleted off of Flickr since I collected the dataset, it is best to access the videos stored on AWS instead of trying to download directly from Flickr.
+To download the videos used in my dataset use the script download_videos_AWS.py:

+`python download_videos_AWS.py --download --video_directory DIRECTORY`

+There are 13 videos which are not on AWS which you may download from my website [here](https://people.eecs.berkeley.edu/~lisa_anne/didemo/data/missing_videos/missing_videos_AWS.zip) (I don't have enough space to store all the videos on my website -- Sorry!)

+2. Download videos directly from Flickr.
+This is what I did when collecting the dataset, but now many Flickr videos have been deleted and many people have had issues running my download script.
+To download videos directly from Flickr:

 Use the script download_videos.py:
 `python download_videos.py  --download --video_directory DIRECTORY`

-There are some videos which have been removed from Flickr (~3% of the original videos).
+When I originally released the dataset, ~3% of the original videos had been deleted from Flickr.
 You may access them [here](https://people.eecs.berkeley.edu/~lisa_anne/didemo/data/missing_videos/missing_videos.zip).

-Please contact me if you find more videos are missing.
-I originally downloaded the videos provided in the YFCC100M dataset (2nd entry for lines in "video_licenses.txt"), but many of these links no longer work.
-The script I used to download the videos should work, but let me know if you run into any issues.
-If you have a better understanding of the FlickrAPI (or are familiar with YFCC100M) and know why I can no longer download videos using the original download links, let me know.
+If you find that more videos are missing, please download the videos via the AWS links above.

 You can view the Creative Commons licenses in "video_licenses.txt".